Array Jobs

 Use PBS_ARRAY_INDEX to Select Input from an Arbitrary List

-Sometimes it would be very inconvenient to rename existing input files to follow a naming convention as in the previous example.
+Sometimes it would be inconvenient to rename existing input files to follow a naming convention as in the previous example.
 Let's consider the case where you have input files with the following names:

 my_first_input_file